Nursing god’s countries

 Green, brown, white.
 The changing colours pile up, they go from place to place.
 Bodies remain the same.
 They have to be taken care of.

 I will work at it, my first Quebec winter, as I worked through all those green winters, the clinics in Munnar and Kochi and Bangalore and Bahrain.

 By the time I get the papers for Binny Mol, I will learn how to sing even when the wind blows hard, turning green to brittle orange, brown, then white.
 It will be like learning a new language.
 Only the meanings of words will still be in Malayalam.

 My certificates have piled up; the hours I have to be in the hospital have shrunk.
 I no longer change sheets or clean skin with a wet sponge.
 I have learnt to draw blood so the needle is light as a butterfly on the vein.
 “Done already?” the pale young man asked me the other day.
 “I didn’t even feel it.”

 I felt it though.
 I felt the glow of a woman even stronger than Ammai, and with a longer streak of luck.

-This was first published by the Abraaj Group Art Prize 2014, Garden and Spring, in http://gardenandspring.com/#!/githa-hariharan/, and subsequently in David Davidar (ed), A Clutch of Indian A Clutch of Indian Masterpieces: Extraordinary Short Stories from the 19th Century to the Present, Aleph Book Company, 2014.
+First published in Garden and Spring by the Abraaj Group Art Prize 2014, and David Davidar (ed) A Clutch of Indian Masterpieces, Aleph Book Company, 2014.